Contested or Uncontested Divorce?

 When you’re starting down the divorce path, a lot of people ask about contested divorces and uncontested divorces and need to know the differences between them.
 A contested divorce is one in which the parties cannot agree on the issues or the terms of the issues.
 You don’t agree on the issues or the terms.

 In a contested divorce, you don’t agree to the issues or the amounts or terms of those issues.
 But in uncontested divorces, spouses agree on everything and don’t need the court’s help.
-Here’s what we do.
-In most cases, if it was that easy, chances are you would be staying married and you wouldn’t be splitting up.
-But we start the case and file it as a contested divorce and when everyone agrees at the end, we file a motion to modify it to an uncontested at the final hearing.
-So contested divorce, uncontested divorce—you may start on a contested track and then just file a motion to make it uncontested when you’re done.
+Here’s what we do: we start the case and file it as a contested divorce, and when everyone agrees at the end, we file a motion to modify it to an uncontested at the final hearing.
+So you may start on a contested track and then just file a motion to make it uncontested when you’re done.

 It’s pretty simple stuff.